Bezdarnost/claritycore/README.md

 </p>

 <h3 align="center">
-Easy and fast low-level vision for everyone
+[!!!WORK IN PROGRESS!!!]Easy and fast low-level vision for everyone
 </h3>

 ---